API Reference

 });

-The enableLegalConsent() method should be called after obtaining legal consent from the visitor to activate Kameleoon.
+Call the enableLegalConsent() method after you obtain legal consent from the visitor to activate Kameleoon.
 This method activates Kameleoon's normal operation mode.
 For more information, refer to the Consent management article.

 Arguments